asyncapi/website/markdown/blog/2024-december-and-paris.md

 />

-Jonathan spoke on how leveraging AI agents with AsyncAPI can create conversational interfaces that dynamically interact with event streams and asynchronous messaging systems.
+[Jonathan Michaux](https://www.linkedin.com/in/jmcx/) spoke on how leveraging AI agents with AsyncAPI can create conversational interfaces that dynamically interact with event streams and asynchronous messaging systems.

 <Figure
   src="/img/posts/paris-conf-2024/jonathan.webp"